Screens to match your Mac: The best monitors for Mac Mini in 2024

 What’s the best monitor for Mac Mini and gaming?

 We have to go for our pick of the best above, the AOC Gaming U34G3XM.
-The panel is going to give an excellent, wide HDR colour palette, the variable 120hz refresh rate will deliver slick, judder-free action.
+The panel is going to give an excellent, wide HDR colour palette, the variable 120Hz refresh rate will deliver slick, judder-free action.
 Aside from also being great PC gaming monitors, there are multiple inputs allowing for easy switching between a Mac and gaming consoles like the PS5 or X-Box Series X.

-Chris Duffill is a Tech Product Writer for What's The Best and Yours.
+Chris Duffill is a Senior Tech Writer and Reviewer for What's The Best and Yours.
 His background includes writing, editorial, marketing, design, video and photography.
 He specialises in home entertainment and audiovisual tech, including speakers, amplifiers, turntables, streaming media players, TVs and more.
 He is also one of our resident experts in computing (PCs, tablets, smartphones, smartwatches) and DSLR photography and all kinds of digital cameras.
 He also writes about retro gaming, game consoles and various electronic gadgets.
 If it plugs in, lights up or makes a noise, he’ll write about it.

 Subscribe to the What’s The BestNewsletter to keep up to date with more of the latest reviews and recommendations from the rest of the What’s The Best team.

-Just so you know, whilst we may receive a commission or other compensation from the links on this website, we never allow this to influence product selections - read why you should trust us
+Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us